-Having been a sales leader in the start-up trenches many times myself, one of the things I love doing is hosting local sales leadership meetups.
-It’s a chance to connect with peers, trade stories about the challenges and opportunities we’re seeing in our sales operations and bounce ideas and perspectives off each other in an effort to improve.
+One of the things I love doing is hosting sales leadership meetups.
+It’s a chance to connect with peers, trade stories about the challenges and opportunities we’re seeing in our sales operations, and bounce ideas and perspectives off each other in an effort to improve.

 1. Optimize sales cycle efficiency for both wins AND losses

 Many sales leaders are focused on improving the efficiency of their operation in terms of securing new business.
 That is, analyzing each stage of the sales and customer buying process to determine which steps are generating the most friction so that that friction can be reduced.
-But some leaders are taking a counterintuitive but highly insightful approach to analyzing their “losing” efficiently as well.
+But some leaders are taking a counterintuitive but highly insightful approach to analyze their “losing” efficiently as well.
 TTL or “Time to Lose” was a metric describing the efficiency with which our team loses deals.
-I have to say I hadn’t heard of that particular metric before but could not agree more with its measurement and use!
+In other words, we can sell more by losing faster.

 These trends are consistent with a story one of my clients shared with me after working with his company on their discovery approach.
 He said that during the first month after implementing the focusing strategy we covered, he deaded-out 75% of his pipeline and focused his energy on the remaining 25%.
 In that month he hit a whopping 304% of his quota and the trend continued into subsequent months as he maintained his focus on high potential opportunities.
 The take-home message; make sure you’re losing fast, staying focused, and ensure you’re spending time on the RIGHT customers.

-2. Always be recruiting but know your ideal sales profile will change over time
+2. Always be recruiting but know your ideal seller profile will change over time

 When I was at Salesforce our leadership team would often joke (with a strongly serious undertone) that missing your hiring target was just as bad as missing your revenue target.
 And with good reason.
 According to research from Bridge Group, typical sales rep turnover within sales organizations is about 33% annually (with 2/3 of that being involuntary) and on average a rep takes 3-6 months to ramp.
 In fact, the same research suggests that one in ten companies experience turnover rates above 55% and one in six reps will take over seven months to fully ramp.
 Of course, that means you should always be cultivating a bench of top-shelf sales reps you can call when needed, but our group identified a hidden nuance to this strategy.